rja907/WPMusic/README.md

 `Change one file.
 (I changed index.js from src) to see that the w-d-s takes almost negligible time to serve the new file.`

+`Make changes in router.js to add code splitting of react routes.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.